CursedSliver/Crumbs-engine/README.md

 - `Crumbs.behaviorInstance(behavior, parameters)`
     - `behavior`: An instance of `Crumbs.behavior`, containing a function called every frame.
         - To create a `Crumbs.behavior`, simply pass in a function for `new Crumbs.behavior`.
-    - `parameters` (optional): An object passed into the function on every call and can be modified by the function.
+    - `parameters` (optional): An object passed into the function on every call, and is only accessible and modifiable to the function.
+    - Note: if you don't need custom behavior parameters per object, place these in templates.
+Place as `Crumbs.behavior` if `parameters` is needed, otherwise put as `Crumbs.behaviorInstance`.
+    - If you do need custom behavior parameters, override behavior in `custom` with new `Crumbs.behaviorInstance` from behaviors assigned to variables.
+    - Try not to put your functions directly in your object.
 - If not an array, it will be converted into one.

 ---